CRH380B-6216L/ur5_webgui/final report.md

 # Introduction
+This project is to build up a control-box web application for an industrial robot with JavaScript, which is to be run in any devices and compatible with any industrial robots.

+Universal Robots UR5 is equipped in the labortary so it is used for this project. ...

+Chapter 2 provides information about the company.

+Chapter 3 gives all the details about the project and its related things.

+Chapter 4 describes how the project is done.

+Chapter 5 concludes this project.

 # Company Overview
 The Fontys mechatronics laboratory main goal is to recreate and solve industrial challenges while contributing to Fontys students education.
 The challenges that students face in the lab, are developed following stricted use case scenarios that company partners face in a daily basis, because of that, students get to work in the most innovative topics, giving to our company partners a proof of concept before implementing new technologies.